Davis Schneider, Vladimir Guerrero Jr. immediately makes Blake Snell pay in Game 5

 Blue Jays hitting coach David Popkins hinted at finding the weak spot in Snell's game before the epic HRs.
 Popkins shared how Snell has a knack for “reading swings” after his pitch.

 But Schneider ripped through Snell's 96 mph fastball and sent the ball flying 373 feet into the L.A. evening sky.
-Snell fired the same pitch on the first try against Guerrero Jr. Snell never diverted from the four-seamer…and “Vladdy” made him pay.
-The Blue Jays' power hitter produced a higher elevation on his homer (394 feet.).
+Snell fired the same pitch on the first try against Guerrero Jr. Snell never diverted from the four-seamer, and Guerrero Jr. made him pay.
+The Blue Jays' power hitter produced a higher elevation on his homer (394 feet).

 Did Snell stick with the fastball?
 Not when Bo Bichette took the plate, as Snell switched to the curveball.
 Snell flung four straight curves at the third batter for Toronto before flipping to the changeup.
 Bichette left with a strike-swinging miss on Snell's 84 mph changeup.